If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 ADVENTURESOME QUEST YET...

-The new GCN and GBA versions tried to fix up the grammar again, though being based on the NES version, there's still no mention of the different Zeldas; the copyright date was updated as well, of course (though the copyright date was reverted in the Switch version).
+The new GCN and GBA versions tried to fix up the grammar again, though being based on the NES version, there's still no mention of the different Zeldas; the copyright date was updated as well, of course.
+The GBA version updates the copyright again to 1987-2004, but the copyright date was reverted back in the Switch version to 1987.
 As previously mentioned, the American/European/Australian Wii release is pretty much the NES release, while the Japanese Wii release seems to be derived from the previous Japanese GBA version.

 Screen Flashing